scribu/wp-my-sites-widget/readme.txt

 == Description ==

-The admin bar has a menu item called My Sites.
+On a multisite installation, the admin bar has a menu item called My Sites.

 If you're not a big fan of the admin bar on the front-end, try this widget instead.
 If the user is not logged in, he won't see the widget at all.